rchipka/symmetric/README.md

-Symmetric enables an app or website to securely achieve *seamless interaction between a client and server*, without learning any frameworks, without building any APIs, and without maintaining two codebases.
+Symmetric enables an app or website to securely achieve *seamless interaction between a client and server*, without learning any frameworks, without building any APIs, and without maintaining multiple codebases.

 With server side DOM rendering enabled, Symmetric can enable your app to operate seamlessly as *both a static web site or dynamic web application*, without